Asaranth/AdventOfCode/2023/README.md

 - Technique: Beam Simulation with Visited‑State Caching

 #### Part 2
-- Requirement: Try all possible entrance edges for beams; compute maximum energized tile count across all entrance choices; output that best result.
+- Requirement: Try all possible entrance edges for beams; compute maximum energised tile count across all entrance choices; output that best result.
 - Technique: Best‑of‑All‑Entrances Search

 ---

 ### Day 17 – Clumsy Crucible
 #### Part 1
-- Requirement: In a graph or grid, find a shortest path from start to goal under constraints: you can move in straight runs but run-length is limited (min/max run length before turn).
+- Requirement: In a graph or grid, find the shortest path from start to goal under constraints: you can move in straight runs but run-length is limited (min/max run length before turn).
 Compute minimal cost/path length.
 (As per your original notes.)
 - Technique: Constrained Dijkstra

 #### Part 2
-- Requirement: Same as Part 1 but with altered constraints (different min/max run-lengths etc.); recompute shortest path under new rules.
+- Requirement: Same as Part 1 but with altered constraints (different min/max run-lengths etc.); recompute the shortest path under new rules.
 - Technique: Altered Constraints

 ---